syntixi/website/docs/guides/core/bundle.md

 Bundle is an archive of files for function to execute with, it may contain source code files or machine learning models.

-At function initial stage, Syntixi downloads and extracts archive contents to function pod volume which can be accessed with path `/userfunc`.
+At function initial stage, Syntixi downloads and extracts archive contents to function pod volume which can be accessed under `/userfunc`.
 Currently, CLI supports to create a bundle with local files or a publicly accessible URL.

 ## How to create a bundle